 - Total length - 3.8m long (same as the 4-Inch Drill)

 - 98mm diameter core (the 4-inch Drill has a 104mm - 107mm diameter core)

 - Designed to recover 1m long core (same as the 4-Inch Drill)

 - Sealed motor section - submersible in drilling fluid or water; pressure rated to 4,000 meters in drilling fluid; the 4-Inch Drill is not submersible

-- Capable of running reamers - 178mm and 229mm in diameter reamers, currently built for IDD, will work with this drill
+- Capable of running reamers to 178mm diameter and 229mm diameter; reamers for the IDD will work with this drill

 - Most components are interchangeable with the IDD Drill

 - 5.7 mm diameter steel electromechanical winch cable, same as used on the IDD Drill; the current 4-Inch Drill cable is 13mm in diameter

 - Weight is 13.1kg/100m; the current 4-Inch Drill cable weight is 17.1kg/100m